Cheapest compounded semaglutide telehealth in 2026: the verified low-cost list

 What is the cheapest compounded semaglutide program in 2026?

-Among the programs we track, Noom Med is the cheapest verified all-in price for full-dose injectable compounded semaglutide at $129 a month, billed quarterly with no lock-in.
-Strut Health and Klarity Health sit at $149 to $199 with no membership.
-Mochi at a flat $178 is the cheapest option whose price does not climb as you titrate up.
-Prices verified May 2026.
+Among the programs we track, Strut Health has the lowest sticker at $99 a month, but that is an oral lozenge, not the injection most patients want; its injectable starts at $149.
+Klarity Health sits at $150 to $199 for the medication with a per-visit fee on top.
+Mochi at a flat $178 is the cheapest injectable price whose cost does not climb as you titrate up.
+Prices verified June 2026.

 Why is compounded semaglutide so much cheaper than Wegovy?